chorman0773/PokemonSMS/Specifications/PkmComProtocolApl.md

   This Document, and this project are distributed with the intention that they will be useful and complete.
 However this document and this project are provided on an AS-IS basis, without any warranties of Any Kind, including the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 As such, any person using this document for any reason does so at their own risk.
 By using this document, you explicitly agree to release The Owner, and any person who might have distributed a copy of this document to you from all liability connected with your use of this document
 <br/><br/>

-<h2>Information</h2>
+## Information ##
 The PkmCom Abstract Protocol Layout defines how PkmCom structures Packets, how errors in general are checked and handled, as well as the relationship between the Server and the Client, and the Overview of the Initial Connection Handshake.
 The APL does NOT define the Concrete Packet Definitions, or Specifics about the Concrete protocol definition.
-(See /Specifications/PkmComProtocolDefinition.md for actual structure detail).
+(See /Specifications/PkmComCompleteDefinition.md for actual structure detail).

-<h2>Notes</h2>
-In this document, Ranges of Valid values are represented using `(]` notation.<br/>
-Specifically, whenever a range is defined, it will start with either a `(` or a `[`, will list 2 values, separated by a comma, and end with either a `)` or a `]`.<br/>
-The lower bound is the first value and is inclusive (includes that value) if the range is defined with `(` (exclusive if its defined with `[`).
-The upper bound is the second value and is inclusive if the range is terminated with `)`. <br/>
-Most ranges will have an inclusive lower bound, and an exclusive upper bound.
-Ranges in this document will only use inclusive upper bounds if the actual exclusive upper bound cannot be represented as a writeable number.
-No ranges defined in this document will have an exclusive lower bound.<br/>
-The set which the range is defined over is usually implied by the context.
-If it cannot, it will be explicitly specified by preceding the range, using Set notation.
-For example, the range 0-1 over real numbers will be specified as ℝ(0,1], and the range 0-9 (inclusive) over Natural Numbers (or Integers) will be specified as ℤ(0,10].

-<h1>PkmCom Types</h1>
+# PkmCom Types #
 PkmCom Packets are divided into Types.
 These types define how many bytes a field takes up (size), how that field is verified (hashcode), and what Preconditions are implied by the field.<br/>
 All Multibyte Data types are read and written in Big-Endain (network) Byte order.
 (So a short s is written as (s>>8)0xff followed by s&0xff.<br/><br/>

-<h2>Type List</h2>
+## Type List ##
 The PkmCom APL defines 21 Types by default.
 The types are as Such:
 <table>
 	<tr>